Archaeology and Material Culture of Aram and the Arameans

 The first comprehensive but predominantly historical and philological study of the Arameans.

-This is the most comprehensive work so far on the history and political organization of the Arameans from the 12th to the 7th century BCE, which also includes the Chaldeans in Babylonia and the northern Arabian tribes.
-The author uses mainly textual sources and pays attention to linguistic features; archaeological evidences, however, are not taken into consideration.
+This is the most comprehensive work so far on the history and political organization of the Arameans from the twelfth to the seventh century BCE, which also includes the Chaldeans in Babylonia and the northern Arabian tribes.
+The author uses mainly textual sources and pays attention to linguistic features; however, archaeological evidences are not taken into consideration.

 Mazzoni, Stefania.
 “The Aramean States during the Iron Age II–III Periods.”
 In The Oxford Handbook of the Archaeology of the Levant, c.
 8000–332 BCE.
 Edited by Margreet L. Steiner and Ann E. Killebrew, 683–716.
 Oxford: Oxford University Press, 2014.